JuliusWelzel/rcol/README.md

 # rcol

-Pandas DataFrame templates for REDCap instruments with stacking and upload functionality.
+rcol (RedCap Uni Oldenburg) is a Python package that provides Pandas DataFrame templates for REDCap instruments with stacking and upload functionality.

 ## Installation